Montana-Media-Arts/445-sound-for-digital-media/Syllabus.md

 ## Objectives

-Through this course, students are expected to;
+Through this course, students are expected to:

 - Gain a vocabulary and understanding about sound and audio
-- Become versed in some of the tools and techniques available for the creation of sound and audio, including;
+- Become versed in some of the tools and techniques available for the creation of sound and audio, including:
     - basic digital signal theory
     - signal flow
     - basic microphone types and techniques